spockframework/spock/docs/interaction_based_testing.rst

 * `Growing Object-Oriented Software Guided by Tests <http://www.growing-object-oriented-software.com/>`_

-  TDD pioneers Steve Freeman and Nat Pryce explain how test-driven development and mocking work in the real world.
+  TDD pioneers Steve Freeman and Nat Pryce explain in detail how test-driven development and mocking work in the real world.

 .. rubric:: Footnotes